 The temporary appointment as a visiting researcher scholar or visiting student researcher is aimed to foster a hub of ideas and a collaborative space for innovation.
 Please note that previous and current UC staff and faculty, as well as all current UC students, are ineligible for these positions.

-Visiting researcher scholars are individuals who possess a Ph.D. or its equivalent*, and whose primary purpose for residence on the Berkeley campus is to conduct independent research**.
-The length of stay for a visiting researcher scholar is at least one month and, normally, not more than two years***.
+Visiting researcher scholars are individuals who possess a Ph.D. or its equivalent, and whose primary purpose for residence on the Berkeley campus is to conduct independent research.
+The length of stay for a visiting researcher scholar is at least one month and appointments are granted one year at a time, with a maximum cumulative appointment time of two years.
 Visiting researcher scholar positions are not compensated.
 However, units may provide a stipend of up to $10,000 per year.
 Such stipends can be used to cover things such as living expenses, travel costs, and incidental research expenses, but not as a form of salary compensation.

 Students enrolled at a UC campus other than Berkeley who are resident at the Berkeley campus for short periods are granted the same benefits and privileges as Visiting Student Researchers.
 Consequently, they do not need to apply for Visiting Student Researcher status.

 All visiting researcher scholar and visiting student researcher appointments are temporary and typically last between one month to one year.
 Although the maximum amount of time allowed as a scholar is two years, some scholars may be appointed for subsequent years with an exceptional approval request from the faculty sponsor/PI or department chair.
 With the sponsoring department or Organized Research Unit's approval, faculty mentors offer postions to appointees in writing.
 Offer letters must state the appointment duration, scholar status and relevant benefits information.
 Letters should be sent at least one month before the appointment start date.
 Potential appointees must accept the offer in writing.